Hess Corporation: Sale of downstream assets

 On January 8, 2014, Hess filed for a tax-free spin-off of its gas station network.
 The newly formed company was to be known as Hess Retail and would include over 1,200 stores throughout the Eastern United States.
 Before completing the spin-off, Marathon Petroleum subsidiary Speedway LLC announced on May 22, 2014, that it would acquire the retail unit of Hess Corp for $2.87 billion.
-Following the closure of the acquisition in late 2014, all Hess gas stations were rebranded as Speedway gas stations by the end of 2017.
-The transaction completed the transformation of Hess into an energy company focused solely on exploration and production, effectively reversing the Amerada merger of almost 50 years prior.
+Following the closure of the acquisition in late 2014, it was announced that all Hess gas stations were to be rebranded as Speedway gas stations by the end of 2017, although a few stations ended up taking on another company.